JacintaO/Altschool-react-github-portfolio/README.md

 This will start the development server, typically accessible at `http://localhost:5173/` in your browser.

 **Usage:**
-The application fetches repositories for a user named (Mine by default).
+The application fetches repositories for a user (dynamically set).
 You can modify the fetching logic to accept a username as a parameter if desired.

 -   The home page displays the list of repositories with pagination and search functionality.
 -   Clicking on a repository name navigates you to a page displaying details of that specific repository.